do ducks eat mosquitoes

 Following the steps and procedures below will help to rid the mosquitoes in your duck coop:

-• Growing, garlic, sage, and rosemary – These three also produce some scents that are unpleasant to the mosquitoes.
+• Growing, garlic, sage, and rosemary – These three also produce some scents that are unpleasant to mosquitoes.
 They hence act as a deterrent to the possible infestations of your coop with mosquitoes.

-• Spraying the area with garlic – Mosquitoes are averse to the garlic sprays.
+• Spraying the area with garlic – Mosquitoes are averse to garlic sprays.
 Thus, you may also consider spraying your area with garlic as a way of keeping the insects far from your coops.
 The average lifespan of the garlic spray is two weeks.

-• Sprinkle dried lemon balm – Lemon balm has a distinctively sharp and unpleasant smell that repels mosquitoes.
+• Sprinkle-dried lemon balm – Lemon balm has a distinctively sharp and unpleasant smell that repels mosquitoes.
 You may hence wish to sprinkle the same to the area in and around your coop to deter the mosquitoes.

 • Employ essential oils – Quite a few kinds of essential oils have also been noted to deter the growth and proliferation of mosquitoes.
 They include lemon balm, peppermint, and citronella.
 Find and make extensive use of the same in deterring the mosquitoes fully.